Skip to main content

 Please read the enclosed leaflet before first using the blocked nose nasal spray

-6. Decongestant tablets
+6. Decongestant Tablets

 SUDAFED® Decongestant Tablets work hard to help unblock your nose and reduce swelling so you can breathe easier.
 Each tablet contains pseudoephedrine hydrochloride, offering highly effective relief for nose and sinus congestion.
 The decongestant gets to work by helping narrow swollen blood vessels in the nose, so mucus and air can flow more freely.

-7. Decongestant liquids
+7. Decongestant Liquids

 Our specially formulated decongestant liquids contain pseudoephedrine hydrochloride, which provides effective relief for congested nasal passageways and sinuses.
 This soothing syrup offers comfort from congestion caused by colds, helping you breathe freely through your nose.

-8. A warm compress
+8. A warm Compress

 Placing a warm compress – such as a face cloth – over your forehead and nose can help unclog a stuffy nose by opening your sinuses from the outside.
 To make a compress, simply soak a towel or face cloth in warm water.